ansengarvin/kilocal/README.md

 <img src="./docs/images/diagram-azure.svg"/>

-Both the front and back end are containerized and deployed as Azure container apps.
-They are each publically accessible: The front-end container serves static files, and the back end provides a RESTful API that interfaces with my database.
+The front-end is hosted as a Static Web Application that serves the files to the user.
+The backend is containerized in Docker and deployed as a Container App.
+Both the front and back end are respectively accessible at kcal.ansengarvin.com and api.kcal.ansengarvin.com, where the frontend interfaces with the backend's API server over HTTPS (using Firebase for authentication).
+The database is not publically accessible for security reasons; The API server communicates with it over a virtual network shared between its app environment and the SQL database.

 ## Development and CI/CD Pipeline